matrix-org/synapse/docs/systemd-with-workers/README.md

 `/etc/systemd/system/matrix-synapse.service.d/override-hardened.conf` (the
 directory may have to be created).
 It enables certain sandboxing features in systemd to further secure the synapse service.
 You may read the comments to understand what the override file is doing.
-The same file at may also be copied to `/etc/systemd/system/matrix-synapse-worker@.service.d/override-hardened-worker.conf` (this directory may also have to be created) in order to apply the same
+The same file will need to be copied to `/etc/systemd/system/matrix-synapse-worker@.service.d/override-hardened-worker.conf` (this directory may also have to be created) in order to apply the same